 The OpenTelemetry Collector provides a single binary and two deployment methods:

-- An agent running with the application or on the same host as the application (e.g. binary, sidecar, or daemonset).
+- Agent: A Collector instance running with the application or on the same host as the application (e.g. binary, sidecar, or daemonset).

-- A gateway running as a standalone service (e.g. container or deployment) typically per cluster, datacenter or region.
+- Gateway: One or more Collector instances running as a standalone service (e.g. container or deployment) typically per cluster, datacenter or region.